Polyamory and open relationships: should you try ethical non-monogamy?

 As with anything sex-related, there is no should.
 Anyone can try anything that feels right for them (as long as it’s consensual).
 So some people will just know that ENM is right for them.
 According to Dr. Pitagora, others will consider ENM when there are mismatched levels of desire within a relationship or differing sexual preferences between partners.
-That said, Dr. Pitagora points out that it’s key for both partners to be self-aware, skilled communicators, and able to handle conflict in a healthy way, and, “The best time to open up a relationship is when the relationship is stable.”
+That said, Dr. Pitagora points out that it’s key for both partners to be self-aware, skilled communicators, who are able to handle conflict in a healthy way.
+“The best time to open up a relationship,“ according to Dr. Pitagora, "is when the relationship is stable.”

 When should you NOT try it?

 First of all, don’t do anything sexually that you don’t want to do.
 PERIOD.
 Secondly, know that ENM isn’t going to fix your relationship problems, so definitely don’t do it for that reason.
 Dr. Pitagora says she doesn’t recommend ENM “during a time of extreme stress and when resources (emotion, energy, time) are very limited.”
 If you don’t have sufficient resources to invest in your own well-being or that of your relationship, it’s probably not a good time to add new demands to your life.